Jade Rollers, Sheet Masks, Gua Shas: It's Time to Credit Ancient Asian Beauty Rituals

 While the Asian culture is most often recognized when it comes to Korean or Japanese beauty, the reality is that our culture has helped influence and shape the entire beauty industry tremendously.

 "Asian beauty practices are incredibly unique, intricate, and are passed down from generation to generation.
-I learned much of my beauty routine from my mom," Cocokind founder Priscilla Tsai told POPSUGAR.
+I learned much of my beauty routine from my mom," Cocokind founder Priscilla Tsai tells POPSUGAR.
 "While the Asian culture is most often recognized when it comes to Korean or Japanese beauty, the reality is that our culture has helped influence and shape the entire beauty industry tremendously.
-This comes through from the ingredients we use to how we build the steps to our daily skincare routines."
+This comes through from the ingredients we use to how we build the steps to our daily skin-care routines."

-Cary Lin, the founder of sustainable beauty brand Common Heir, added: "Asia has definitely emerged as an innovation hub for beauty and skin-care culture.
+Cary Lin, the founder of sustainable beauty brand Common Heir, adds: "Asia has definitely emerged as an innovation hub for beauty and skin-care culture.
 Manufacturers are reimagining these traditional herbs and rituals, and developing some of the most innovative and forward-looking formulas, textures, and ingredients in the industry."